-OAH Appeals Update & Introduction of New Chief ALJ, RaShelle Davis
+OAH Appeals Update & Introduction of New Chief ALJ, RaShelle Davis months even as new cases arrived daily.

 Dan turned the floor over to Brendon Tukey, Division Chief ALJ, OAH to introduce OAH's new Chief ALJ, RaShelle Davis.
 Chief Davis introduced herself to the committee.
 Chief Davis's intro is included in the slide below.